All Episodes

 And this takes the cake.

-President Bush's decision to make White House counsel Harriet Myers, his second Supreme Court nominee, has upset Hispanic groups that had hoped to see the nation's first Hispanic Supreme Court justice.
+President Bush's decision to make White House Counsel Harriet Myers his second Supreme Court nominee has upset Hispanic groups that had hoped to see the nation's first Hispanic Supreme Court justice.

-Anne Marie Tallman, the executive director of the Mexican American Legal Defense and Education Fund, said President Bush has again ignored highly qualified Latino judges, attorneys, and law professors who could serve the nation ably on the U.S. Supreme Court.
+Anne-Marie Tallman, the executive director of the Mexican-American Legal Defense and Education Fund, said President Bush has again ignored highly qualified Latino judges, attorneys, and law professors who could serve the nation ably on the U.S. Supreme Court.

-For crying out loud, for this is absurd.
+For crying out loud, this is absurd.

 Gonzalez, the first Hispanic attorney general.